kairosity/mp4-lionize/testing.md

 6. __Easily view all the items in my shopping bag.__

-- Shopping bag contents can be viewed in 3 ways:
+- Shopping bag content can be viewed in 3 ways:

-  1. The toast pop-up mentioned above displays the current bag contents anytime a user updates their bag in any way.
+  1. The toast pop-up mentioned above displays the current bag content anytime a user updates their bag in any way.
   2. Clicking the shopping cart icon opens a dropdown box with the shopping bag contents displayed.
   3. Navigating to the shopping bag page under the User Portal navigation link, brings the user to the most detailed shopping bag view.